Soft tissue sarcoma

 - liposarcoma, which forms in fat

-- synovial sarcoma, which can form near a joint such as the elbow or knee, or in other places in the body
+- synovial sarcoma, which can form near a joint such as the hip, knee, ankle or shoulder

 - leiomyosarcoma, which forms in smooth muscle.